RunRabbitAI/RabbitBrowser/README.md

 3. Limit text content to what's most relevant
 4. Include only meaningful headings and paragraphs
 5. Truncate long text blocks to reduce token usage
+6. Detect form inputs with associated labels for AI automation

 This optimization reduces token usage when sending the data to AI services, while maintaining all the important information about the page structure and content.